Your Parental Leave Rights as a Bereaved Partner

 What's changing

-From 6 April 2026, if your partner or the mother of your child dies within the first year of your child's life or adoption, you'll have a new statutory right to take Bereaved Partner's Paternity Leave – from your very first day in a job.
+From 6 April 2026, if your partner or the mother of your child dies within the first year of your child's life or adoption, you have a new statutory right to take Bereaved Partner's Paternity Leave – from your very first day in a job.

 The key changes